 Golden Retrievers also have low grooming requirements despite their long and luscious coats.
-Golden Retrievers only need to be bathed about once a month or any time they start to smell a bit strange.
+Depending on how often they go outdoors or visit the dog park, Golden Retrievers usually only need to be bathed about once a month or any time they start to smell a bit strange.
 They need to be brushed a few times a week, but this chore doesn’t require much time.
 It can also help get your kids acquainted with the less fun parts of pet ownership.

 Golden Retrievers are also healthy dogs that will generally stay with your family for a long time.
 Of course, there’s always the chance of freak accidents or illness, but an excellent veterinary practice will be able to help you keep your Golden Retriever healthy.

 If buying from a breeder, prospective pet parents should seek out their new pal’s genetic records to ensure they’ve been screened for hip dysplasia, heart disease, and congenital eye conditions.

 Helping Your Kids Learn to Interact with Dogs